 There is still controversy regarding the excision of the sac and also about the use of Prosthetic mesh.
 Primary suture repair of the defect is depended on suitable quality of tissue.
 The weak diaphragmatic musculature may lead to some difficulties in repairmen.
 This is the reason that even if the defect is closed primarily the suture closure should be reinforced with mesh.
 Composite mesh is preferred of the normal polypropylene mesh.

 Kuster et al. in 1992 became the first person to perform the Morgagni hernia repair by laparoscopy.
 Laparoscopy plays an effective role to confirm diagnosis and repair hernia of Morgagni.
 The hernia sac was dissected by using laparoscope.
-And its content was reduced by dissecting around the sac and dividing the adhesions.
-In this surgery method the sac was not removed and closure of defect was done by using non absorbable suture.
+Its content was reduced by dissecting around the sac and dividing the adhesions.
+In this surgery the sac was not removed and closure of defect was done by using non absorbable suture.
 This was strengthened by placing the Prosthetic mesh over the closure site.
 This minimal access technique of laparoscopic repair provide the advantage of fast recovery for the patient (

 Excision of the sac provides the advantage of reduction of tissue trauma and decrease in visceral injury.
 It also decreases the chances of seroma formation as the serous membrane is stripped off.
 Furthermore the chances of recurrence is also declined in this situation.